SZULLM/SheepDog_reproduce/README.md

 This repository contains the **gossipcop** dataset and its extended dataset **gossipcop_SheepDog_chatglm**.

 You can download the datasets from [Google Drive](https://drive.google.com/file/d/1a1gIVwLb-BvzomRHmFzXzGRLNHvbrEHY/view?usp=drive_link).
+Then put them into data folder and unzip them.

 # Overview